we-like-parsers/pegen/docs/grammar.rst

            | first_alt1 first_alt2 { first_alt1 }
            | second_alt1 second_alt2 { second_alt1 }

-If the action is ommited, a default action is generated:
+If the action is omitted, a default action is generated:

 -  If there’s a single name in the rule in the rule, it gets returned.